 The Swimming Canada safe sport program will focus on three key areas: education, prevention and response, all of which will be supported by strong governance, policies and procedures.
 The goal is to ensure that all members and registrants of Swimming Canada, at all levels, have the resources to provide and access a fun, healthy, inclusive and safe environment.

 This program is made possible by the Canadian Olympic Committee, the Government of Canada and the membership of Swimming Canada.

-You may contact the Independent Safe Sport Official at email@example.com.
-This person is an independent third party who will guide you through the complaints process and/or explore other options.
+You may contact the Independent third party at [email protected] .
+This person (L. Maclean) will guide you through the complaints process and/or explore other options.
 This Independent Official is empowered to supersede Swimming Canada staff and launch appropriate policies as required based on evidence or a situation reported.
-Your contact with the Safe Sport Official is confidential, subject to certain legal limits.
-The independent Safe Sport Official is a certified workplace harassment resources/investigator.
+Your contact with the independent third party is confidential, subject to certain legal limits.
+The independent third party is a certified workplace harassment resources/investigator.
 For general disputes, you are encouraged to try to resolve your situation at the club or provincial level before contacting Swimming Canada.

 The Canadian Sports Helpline

 The helpline will provide you with advice, guidance and resources on how to proceed/intervene appropriately in the circumstances.